Case Study: Christmas in Britain

-In the UK, the main Christmas Meal is usually eaten at lunchtime or early afternoon on Christmas Day.
+In the UK, the main Christmas meal is usually eaten at lunchtime or early afternoon on Christmas Day.
 That day, I ate roast turkey, roast vegetables (runner beans, peas, carrots and tomatoes), sausages, roast beef with cranberry sauce.
 It was delicious!
-For me it was unusual to eat brussel sprouts but I understand they are often used for Christmas Meal.
+For me it was unusual to eat Brussels sprouts but I understand they are often used for Christmas meal.
 I loved them although they are not really loved by people and especially not loved by children.
-For dessert, I had Christmas Pudding, a very famous English pudding which needs an whole year to be made.
+For dessert, I had Christmas Pudding, a very famous English pudding which needs a whole year to be made.

 In Italy we usually eat a lot both during Christmas Eve and Christmas Day.
 We usually eat a little bit of everything: tortellini (which are stuffed with a hearty meat filling and typically served in broth or cream sauce), passatelli (which is kind of pasta formed of bread crumbs, eggs, grated Parmesan cheese), lasagne (which are long, flat, broad noodles which are ideally suited to layering in a baking dish to make a sort of noodle pie with an assortment of ingredients which include meats, cheeses and tomato sauce) and chicken or another kind of meat (like beef).
 To me, that I live in the North of Italy, one of the most famous thing to eat is canederli (bread balls with speck in a meat soup) and spaetzle and strudel (which consists of an oblong strudel pastry jacket with an apple filling inside) as a pudding.
 However, the most important Italian Christmas Pudding is Pandoro (which contains plenty of butter and eggs) and Panettone (which is similar to Pandoro but this contains candied fruits).

 What did you do in the lead up to Christmas?